 Definition: This Rx parameter tells the EDA tool the ideal number of UI the model and protocol desire between messaging opportunities.

-Usage Rules: BCI_Message_Interval_UI may be used by the EDA tool to manage AMI_GetWave block size to provide better synchronization between the times a model has a message to send and the actual timing of the AMI_GetWave block boundaries when messaging may occur.
+Usage Rules: BCI_Message_Interval_UI may be used by the EDA tool to manage the size in UI of the block of waveform samples passes to the AMI_GetWave function to provide better synchronization between the times a model has a message to send and the actual timing of the AMI_GetWave block boundaries when messaging may occur.
+Note that a block is assmed to contain waveform samples for at least one complete UI.

-BCI_Message_Interval_UI must be present if BCI_Protocol is present.
-BCI_Message_Interval_UI must be absent if BCI_Protocol is absent.
+BCI_Message_Interval_UI shall be present if BCI_Protocol is present.
+BCI_Message_Interval_UI shall be absent if BCI_Protocol is absent.

-Other Notes: This parameter allows a BCI_Protocol to define the number of training bits (“dwell time”) between BCI messages, which necessarily must occur at most once per AMI_GetWave call.
+Other Notes: This parameter allows a BCI_Protocol to define the number of training UI between BCI messages, which necessarily must occur at most once per AMI_GetWave call.
 Protocols and models implementing them should not expect AMI_GetWave boundaries to occur precisely when a message (e.g., for a Tx adaptation) is ready to be sent.
 Adaptation engines within the models must therefore be capable of performing correctly without regard to the actual AMI_GetWave block size the EDA tool chooses.

-Note that if an adaptation message is ready early in an AMI_GetWave block the adaptation engine must wait for the message to be sent and have an effect on GetWave results before it can begin to acquire information associated with performance at the new settings to determine the next adaptation.
+Note that if an adaptation message is ready early in an AMI_GetWave block the adaptation engine must wait for the message to be sent and have an effect on AMI_GetWave results before it can begin to acquire information associated with performance at the new settings to determine the next adaptation.
 This means the adaptation process is interrupted for the remainder of the AMI_GetWave block, adding to the overall number of UI that must be processed in the time-domain simulation to complete the adaptation.
 The model maker/protocol designer should choose a value of BCI_Message_Interval_UI that is slightly larger than the smallest number of training UI required per adaptation.

-To ensure good messaging efficiency, the EDA tool should consider choosing an AMI_Getwave block size such that either a single AMI_GetWave block or some number of concatenated AMI_GetWave blocks spans a number of UI equal to or slightly larger than BCI_Message_Interval_UI.
+To ensure good messaging efficiency, the EDA tool should consider choosing an AMI_GetWave block size such that either a single AMI_GetWave block or some number of concatenated AMI_GetWave blocks spans a number of UI equal to or slightly larger than BCI_Message_Interval_UI.

 Example: